Juan Sánchez (soccer, born 1997)

-Juan Sebastián Sánchez (born June 29, 1997) is an American soccer player who plays as a forward for the University of Tulsa.
+Juan Sebastián Sánchez (born June 29, 1997) is an American soccer player who plays as a forward.

 Career

 Early career

 Born in Peru, Sánchez moved to the United States when he was eleven years old.
 He joined the local club side, Munay Soccer Academy, where he played for three years.
 He then joined the New York Red Bulls academy side.
 During the 2014/15 season Sánchez led the Red Bulls U17/U18's with 17 goals in 21 matches.
 Despite appearing for NYRB II, Sánchez was able to maintain his college eligibility and joined the Tulsa Golden Hurricane in August 2015.

 USL

 On January 27, 2015, it was announced that Sánchez would be a part of the Red Bulls first-team pre-season camp in Florida.
 Then, on March 27, it was announced that he would be a part of the New York Red Bulls II side that would play in the United Soccer League, the third-tier of soccer in the United States.
 Sánchez then made his debut for the Red Bulls II the next day against the Rochester Rhinos.
 He came on as a 79th-minute substitute as the Red Bulls II drew the game 0–0.
 On July 25, 2015, Sánchez scored his first goal for Red Bulls II in a 4–3 victory over Richmond Kickers.